jaikko/P11_Debug/README.md

 3. Installation

-    - After cloning, change into the directory and type <code>virtualenv .</code>.
+    - After cloning, change into the directory, create a folder "env" and go to this one.
+Type <code>virtualenv .</code>.
 This will then set up a a virtual python environment within that directory.

-    - Next, type <code>source bin/activate</code>.
-You should see that your command prompt has changed to the name of the folder.
-This means that you can install packages in here without affecting affecting files outside.
+    - Next, in the directory "env", type <code>source Scripts/activate</code>.
 To deactivate, type <code>deactivate</code>

     - Rather than hunting around for the packages you need, you can install in one step.
 Type <code>pip install -r requirements.txt</code>.
 This will install all the packages listed in the respective file.
 If you install a package, make sure others know by updating the requirements.txt file.
 An easy way to do this is <code>pip freeze > requirements.txt</code>